-Federal Funds Net Cash Flow Summary
+Federal Funds Net Cash Flow Summary (a)(b)

-1.)
 Receipts for the Nutritional Assistance Program (NAP) and Medicaid (ASES Pass-through) are received in advance of the subsequent pass through disbursements.
 Federal Funds received for Payroll and Vendor Payments are typically reimbursed following disbursement.
-The Medicaid surplus is the result of a timing difference: On October 30, 2020, the TSA received \$191M in federal funding, which was subsequently transferred to ASES on November 5, 2020.
 Currently, there may be temporary surplus / (deficit) due timing differences relating to prior year carryover.
 Puerto Rico received \$2.24 billion from the Coronavirus Relief Fund (CRF) established under the CARES Act.
 These funds are held in a separate account outside of TSA and being disbursed according to the Strategic Disbursement Plan.
 Some of the measures are initially paid out through TSA, and later reimbursed from the CRF account.